M. P. Shiel: Legacy

-Excluding the collaborations with Tracy, Shiel published over 30 books, including 25 novels and various collections of short stories, essays and poems.
+Excluding the collaborations with Tracy, Shiel published more than 30 books, including 25 novels and various collections of short stories, essays and poems.
 Arkham House issued two posthumous collections, Xelucha and Others (1975) and Prince Zaleski and Cummings King Monk (1977).
 The Purple Cloud remains his best known and most reprinted novel.
 It has been variously described as both a neglected masterpiece and the best of all Last Man novels.
 It was credited as the loose inspiration for the film, The World, the Flesh and the Devil (1959), starring Harry Belafonte, Inger Stevens, and Mel Ferrer.
 Stephen King cited it as an influence on his novel The Stand.

 Some of the short stories continue to be reprinted, but many of his other novels, including the middle period romantics, have been nearly forgotten.
-As of January 1, 2018, all of the works published during Shiel's lifetime have entered the public domain in the United Kingdom and all other countries with a copyright term of Life of the Author plus 70 years.
+As of 1 January 2018, all of the works published during Shiel's lifetime have entered the public domain in the United Kingdom and all other countries with a copyright term of Life of the Author plus 70 years.